|The Voices of Children at War|

 | 1 2 3 4 5 6 7 8

-STAGE READER #1: But what can people do to stop this crime against children?
+STAGE READER #1: But why do children agree to serve?

 Felicity O. Yost.
 Source: